- What is points-based immigration?

 Student visa routes will be opened up to EU, EEA and Swiss citizens.
-You’ll be able to apply for a visa to study in the UK if you:
+You’ll be able to apply for a UK Student visa if you:

 A new graduate immigration route will be available to international students who have completed a degree in the UK from summer 2021.
 You’ll be able to work, or look for work, in the UK at any skill level for up to 2 years, or 3 years if you are a PhD graduate.

 EU, EEA and Swiss citizens and other non-visa nationals will not require a visa to enter the UK when visiting the UK for up to 6 months.
 There is a wide range of permitted activities for which you will not need a visa, including attending conferences, interviews, or training sessions.
 When arriving in the UK, all non-visa nationals need to do is present their passport to an Immigration Officer or go through the e-gates at the border.